Green Inventory Management for Fashion Retail - Case Study

 For most retailers, inventory management systems take a fixed, rule-based approach to manage the frequency of store replenishment (and quantity) to ensure that stores’ inventory can cover the demand.

-In this article, we will use data analytics to simulate the variation of store replenishment frequency and measure the impact on the overall environmental impact.
+In this article, we will use data analytics to simulate variations in store replenishment frequency and measure their impact on overall environmental impact.

 I. Scenario